 01:07 Hadley leaves the crate …

-01:10 … so I start building duration from scratch once he is in the crate again.
+01:10 … so I start building duration from scratch once he is inside again.

 - Jackpot the down, then gradually build duration again – this time with the dog lying down in the crate.

-- Just like you did with the standing and sitting dog, go back to an easier version of the exercise any time your dog gets up and/or leaves the crate.
-If you made it up to counting to 6 in your head with your dog lying down, but then she gets up and leaves the crate, start with immediately clicking for walking in and lying down, then clicking for lying down while you count to 1 in your head, lying down while you count to 2 in your head, lying down while you count to 3 in your head, etc. The reason we click a lot is that we want our dogs to be successful and have fun rather than be frustrated and give up.
+- Just like you did with the standing and sitting dog, go back to an easier version of the exercise anytime your dog gets up and/or leaves the crate.
+If you make it all the way to counting to 6 in your head with your dog lying down, but then they get up and leave the crate, start with immediately clicking for walking in and lying down, then clicking for lying down while you count to 1 in your head, lying down while you count to 2, lying down while you count to 3 etc. The reason we click a lot is that we want our dogs to be successful and have fun rather than be frustrated and give up.
 This is especially important for dogs who are new to clicker training and shaping.

-- If your dog gets up after the click, feed him in the position you just clicked – just use the cookie to lure him back into a sit or down.
+- If your dog gets up after the click, feed them in the position you just clicked – just use the cookie to lure them back into a sit or down.

 Hadley – Session 4

-In this session, I try to build duration for the down.
+In this session, I try building duration for the down.
 Hadley is having a hard time staying down.
 That’s okay.
-When he gets up, I just lower criteria and go back to clicking as soon as he downs, and counting to 1 or 2 in my head.
+When he gets up, I just lower criteria and go back to clicking as soon as he downs and counting to 1 or 2 in my head.
 We’re not in a rush.
 Note that when he gets up after the click, I feed him in a down position.
 I just use the cookie to lure him back down.
-Feeding in position speeds up the learning process!
+Feeding in the desired position will speed up the learning process!